dgoodine/Slogger/README.md

 - Add *Carthage* support.
 - Make docset

-## Why Another Swift logger?
+## Why Another Swift Logging Framework?

 When I started doing serious Swift development, I naturally looked around for a logging framework.
 I found *XCGLogger* by Dave Wood @DaveWoodCom (https://github.com/DaveWoodCom/XCGLogger).
 While it's fast and well constructed, I needed some extra features and decided to build my own.
-But I did learn a few things from him so he deserves some props. 🍺
+But I did learn a few things from him so he deserves some props. 🍺🍺🍺

-*Slogger* uses much the same approach and identical function signatures as *XCGLogger*, so it can be easily switched with *XCGLogger* without modifying existing logging sites.
-If you want to try it as an alternative, it's should be relatively easy.
-Be sure to check the **Advanced Features** section below to see why I decided to go this route.
+*Slogger* uses much the same approach and identical function signatures as *XCGLogger*, so they are interchangeable without modifying existing logging sites.
+Be sure to check the **Advanced Features** section below – particularly *Radioactive Logging* and *Categories* – to see why I decided to go this route.

 ## General Info

+### Logging Levels
 The typical logger levels are supported:

 	public enum Level : Int, Comparable {